SaintKevin21/4443-IoT/Assignments/PP2/README.md

 ### 3. Servo Activation
 – When “Go” is displayed, the servo moves to trigger your start mechanism (e.g., opening a gate, starting a timer, etc.).

+## 📝 Notes
+Make sure the LCD I2C address matches your hardware (commonly 0x27 or 0x3F).

+HC-SR04 wiring:

+VCC → 5V

+GND → GND

+TRIG → Digital pin X

+ECHO → Digital pin Y

+Servo power should be stable—use an external power source if possible to prevent resets.

+Adjust countdown speed and detection range in the Arduino code.

 ## 🧰 Components Required